An Evaluation of N-Gram Selection Strategies for Regular Expression Indexing in Contemporary Text Analysis Tasks. Extended Version: Methods Overview

 To effectively reduce the size of n-grams selected, \free\ selects the prefix-minimal useful set of n-grams, deriving from the Apriori method of finding the maximal frequent sets in data mining literature~\cite{agrawal_1996}.
 Essentially, it generates all candidate n-grams in increasing size order iteratively.
 For iteration $i$, it generates the candidate set of n-grams of length $i$ by extending all useless n-grams of length $i-1$ by one character, inserting the useful n-grams in the candidate set into the index, and using the useless ones in the candidate set for iteration $i+1$.
 This way, it is not necessary to generate all possible n-grams in each iteration.
 This method also ensures that the set of n-grams in the index is a prefix-minimal set, as the breadth-first search ensures that the shortest prefix of a useful n-gram is visited first.
 No n-grams in candidate sets of future iterations have the selected n-grams as prefixes, as the useful n-grams are never extended to generate a candidate n-gram.

 \free\ confines the search space by constraining the length $n$ of the n-grams selected.
 Briefly, there are two parameters to tune: 1) selectivity threshold $c$ that distinguish {useful} n-grams from {useless} n-grams, and 2) n-gram size $n$ to control the length of the index keys.
-In the original paper, the authors uses $c=0.1$ and $2\leq n \leq 10$ in their experiments.
-The accompanied index data structure used is inverted index with n-grams as keys and posting lists as values.
+In the original paper, the authors uses $c=0.1$ and $2\leq n \leq 10$ in their experiments. {It also defined a simple query plan considering the index keys.
+We include a description of the query plan generation in \freePlan\ of the full paper.
+We implemented the original version of \free\ with the query plan and an accompanied matcher in the codebase, but for a fair comparison of the n-gram selection methods, we do not use it for the experiments.} The index data structure used is inverted index with n-grams as keys and posting lists as values.